 - Parodied on Homestar Runner.
 The Brothers Strong do not look at all similar, but it later turns out they really are brothers.

 - Before they debuted in WWE as Men on a Mission in the early 1990s, Mabel and Mo competed as the Harlem Knights in the PWF and USWA, billed as brothers Nelson and Bobby Knight; they are unrelated.

 - The Amazing Red and Crimson in TNA.

 - The Golden Brothers (Mike & Dizzy Golden) who competed in Texas All-Star Wrestling in the mid-1980s were not related; Dizzy Golden was one Bill Smithson, whose most famous persona was Moondog Spike in IWCCW and the USWA.

-- Roderick Strong, better known for his work in TNA and Ring of Honor, started in the Florida independent scene teaming with his "brother" Sedrick.
+- Roderick Strong, better known for his work in TNA and Ring of Honor, started in the Florida IPW independent promotion in early 2000 teaming with his "brother" Sedrick Strong.

 - The Giant (Paul "The Big Show" Wight)'s original gimmick in WCW was André the Giant's "son."

 - In Wrestling Society X, Sara Del Rey played Vic Grimes' "sister," "Nic Grimes."